Byron Bay: Education

 Byron Bay schools include Byron Bay Public School, Byron Bay High School, St Finbarr's Primary School, Byron Bay Community School, and Cape Byron Rudolf Steiner School.
 Among these are a number of early childhood facilities including Byron Bay Preschool and Periwinkle Preschool.
-In the fields of adult education, there are Lexis English Centres and Lexis Training (previously Global Village English Centres), the Byron Region Community College, which is a registered training organisation and the SAE Institute Byron Bay which is a government-accredited, degree-granting institution in the fields of audio engineering, digital film making, multimedia and animation.
+In the fields of adult education, there are international education providers Lexis English Centres and Lexis Training (previously Global Village English Centres), the Byron Region Community College, which is a registered training organisation and the SAE Institute Byron Bay which is an institution in the fields of audio engineering, digital film making, multimedia and animation.

 Sport and recreation

 The Byron Bay Surf Club is the longest-standing current sports club; it has been one of Australia's leading surf clubs and has been in continuous operation for more than 105 years.
 The rugby league club the Byron Bay Red Devils and the Australian rules football team Byron Magpies are well known.

 Byron Bay FC has won 14 top grade honours in Football Far North Coast competitions including 4 ANZAC Cups (2003, 2004, 2007 and 2017), 5 premierships (2006, 2014, 2015, 2017 and 2019) and 5 Cyril Mayo Cups for winning the grand final (2005, 2006, 2013, 2017 and 2018).
 Byron Bay was created as a junior club in 1963 and formed their first senior team in 1966.
-In 1982 Byron Bay joined Lismore & District Soccer Association competitions.
-In 2017 Byron Bay became one of only 5 clubs to win the treble (ANZAC Cup, premiership and Cyril Mayo Cup) in the same season, and became the first, and so far only club to win the treble and Summer Youth League (which began in 2008).
+In 1982, Byron Bay joined Lismore & District Soccer Association competitions.
+In 2017, Byron Bay became one of only 5 clubs to win the treble (ANZAC Cup, premiership and Cyril Mayo Cup) in the same season, and became the first, and so far only club to win the treble and Summer Youth League (which began in 2008).

 Other clubs include Byron Bay Golf Club, Byron Bay Cricket Club, Byron Bay Rugby Union Club, Byron Bay Gliding Club, Byron Bay Hang Gliding / Paragliding Club and the Byron Bay Bowling Club.

 The Byron Bay Ocean Swim Classic is held every year.

-Media
+Local media

 The Byron Bay area has a number of newspapers: